ivarref/rewriting-history/README.md

     (rh/process-scheduled! conn)))
 ```

-Disclaimer: I'm also the author of `recurring-cup`.
+Disclaimer: I'm the author of `recurring-cup`.

 ## API

-The public API is found in [src/no/nsd/rewriting_history.clj](src/no/nsd/rewriting_history.clj).
+The public API can be found in [src/no/nsd/rewriting_history.clj](src/no/nsd/rewriting_history.clj).